How to Prepare for a DUI Court Hearing: A Complete Guide

 How to Prepare for a Guilty Plea: Plead Guilty or Plead Not Guilty

-If the state has proven your guilt and there is nothing to gain if fighting your DUI charge, pleading guilty might seem the better option.
+If the state has proven your guilt and there is nothing to gain if you fight your DUI charge, pleading guilty might be the better option.
 Here is how you should prepare:

 #1.
 Discuss the Possible Punishments with Your Lawyer

 Every state has different penalties for DUI or DWI crimes.
-If it is your first sentence, the chances of getting a lighter penalty are higher.
+If it is your first DUI conviction, the chances of getting a lighter sentence are higher.
 You could get your driver’s license suspended or face several days in jail.

-On the other hand, if it’s not your first sentence, the factors of your case will be closely reviewed by the judge.
+On the other hand, if it’s not your first sentence, the judge will closely review the factors of your case.
 It is expected that the higher your BAC level, the higher the penalty will be.

 #2.
 Look for Drug or Alcohol Classes You Can Attend

-A judge might ask you to attend alcohol or drug rehabilitation classes, such as Alcoholics Anonymous (AA).
-Agreeing to go to a class will show that you are likely to change your behavior.
+A judge might ask you to attend alcohol or drug rehabilitation classes like Alcoholics Anonymous (AA).
+Agreeing to a class will show that you are likely to change your behavior.

 How to Prepare to Fight Your DUI Charge

-If both you and your criminal defense attorney decide to plead not guilty to your DUI charges, there are some steps you need to follow.
+If both you and your criminal defense attorneys decide to plead not guilty to your DUI charges, there are some steps you need to follow.

 #1.
 Meet a Bail Bondsman

-Before going to your arraignment, you should contact a bail bond agent to post bail.
+Before your arraignment, you should contact a bail bond agent to post bail.
 Otherwise, you might end up in jail until you get enough bail.